38 years of watchmaking practice

-Manhattan Time Service’s highly qualified watchmakers are in the position to carry out all restoration work or repairs on Rolex watches.
+Manhattan Time Services founder Mitchell Lodowski and our highly qualified team of watchmakers are in the position to carry out all restoration work or repairs on Rolex watches.
 Each watch sent to us is examined by a master watchmaker, and a series of detailed tests are carried out before any work is done.
 A free estimate is also prepared before we begin work so you will know what to expect in terms of time and cost.

 The work on your Rolex watch is carried out by a small team of specialists using up-to-date techniques and equipment.
 We always give special attention to your Rolex timepiece while it is in our care.
 We use only genuine Rolex components when required for replacement.

 Rolex SA was started under interesting terms.
 It was founded by a non-Swiss, non-watchmaker under a different name than Rolex, but that did not stop Rolex from later becoming one of the most famous (and most counterfeited) watches in history.

 In 1905, Hans Wilsdorf, a German, founded Wilsdorf & Davis with his brother-in-law, Alfred Davis.
 It would be three years before Wilsdorf registered the trademark, “Rolex,” and opened an office in La Chaux-de-Fonds.
 The company name, Rolex, was finally registered in 1915, and rumor is that the name came from the French phrase, “hologerie exquise,” which means “exquisite watch industry.”